 Since the doors opened to the public in 1866, the museum has seen many changes in its architecture and identity.

 The National Museum of Scotland is one of the few places in the world to house such significant and diverse collections in one building.
-Many of the treasures in our new galleries have never been on display before.

-One of the highlights of the redevelopment is the newly installed Window on the World (above).
+One of the highlights of the redevelopment is the Window on the World (above).
 Measuring eighteen metres in height, the spectacular display rises to the full four-storey height of the Grand Gallery in the Victorian building and houses nearly 1,000 items from the diverse national collections.
 One of the largest single museum installations in the UK, the Window on the World displays items ranging in size and scope from a girder from the Tay Bridge to a rock sample from the slopes of Mount Vesuvius.

 The Museum reveals its collections in new and dynamic ways.
-Hands-on-discovery areas, up-to-date learning experiences and family focused activities make the National Museum of Scotland a museum for the 21st century.
+Hands-on-discovery areas, up-to-date learning experiences and family-focused activities make the National Museum of Scotland a museum for the 21st century.

 All our museums offer group booking and special tours and discounts.
 Click the links below for more information: